Bellport, New York: Geography

 According to the United States Census Bureau, the village has an area of 4.0 km2, of which 3.7 km2 is land and 0.2 km2, or 5.94%, is water.
 The village of Bellport is on the shore of Bellport Bay, an arm of the Great South Bay.

+The village gained territory between the 2010 and 2020 censuses, when the Town of Brookhaven approved the annexation of the Ho-Hum Beach property by Bellport.